MSc in Water Resources Engineering: Career, Skills, Scope, Options, Outlook

 • Civil engineer: Civil engineers design, construct and maintain infrastructures, such as buildings, roads, bridges, and water, and sewage systems.
 They may work on projects related to water resource management, such as designing water treatment plants or developing flood control systems.

-• Geotechnical engineer: Geotechnical engineers study soil and rock and their behavior in relation to the design and construction of structures and infrastructure.
+• Geotechnical engineer: Geotechnical engineers study soil and rock and their behavior in designing and constructing structures and infrastructure.
 They may work on projects related to water resource management, such as designing foundations for water treatment plants or developing strategies to mitigate the impact of landslides on water resources.

 Career Options